Fundamental Limits of Prediction, Generalization, and Recursion: An Entropic-Innovations Perspective: Conclusion

 \section{Conclusion}

-In this paper, we have examined the fundamental limits of online learning (as a prediction problem with causal side information) from an entropic-innovations viewpoint.
-The obtained fundamental $\mathcal{L}_{p}$ bounds on prediction errors are seen to be valid for any learning algorithms, while the input and output data points can be with arbitrary distributions.
-We have also derived some preliminary results on the fundamental limits of generalization.
-Possible future research include investigating further implications of the bounds as well as the conditions to achieve them.
-It might also be interesting to study the fundamental limits of generalization in more details.
+In this paper, we have presented the fundamental limits of prediction by an information-theoretic approach.
+The obtained fundamental $\mathcal{L}_{p}$ bounds on prediction errors are seen to be valid for any prediction algorithms, while the data points can be with arbitrary distributions.
+We have also examined the implications of the results in generalization as well as recursive algorithms.
+Possible future research directions include investigating further the conditions to achieve the fundamental limits to see what they might implicate in algorithm design and/or parameter tuning.